sandesh-at-git/AlgorithsInC/Searching/Linear-Search/Readme.md

 ## Linear Serach algorithm

+## Binary-Search

         Begin
         for i := 0 to size -1 do
             if array[i] = key then
                 return i
         done
         return invalid location
         End